learning-zone/java-basics/collections-questions.md

 #### Q. Write a code to make Collections readOnly?
 #### Q. Why ConcurrentHashMap is faster than Hashtable in Java?
 #### Q. What is SynchronousQueue in Java?
+#### Q. What is the default size of load factor in hashing based collection?